Anfel-mz/pig-game/README.md

 # pig game 🐷

-a game where tow players roll the dice and eaither hold the score or risk rolling again and getting one (zero score) the first player to reach 100 points wins
+a game where tow players roll the dice and either hold the score or risk rolling again and getting one (zero score) the first player to reach 100 points wins

 <img width="948" alt="image" src="https://user-images.githubusercontent.com/95438412/166080118-10ebaec7-62c4-4d3c-b9db-71a60f52ed1c.png">